Understanding Your Diagnosis

 MRI may be used to examine the brain and/or spinal cord for injuries or the presence of structural abnormalities or certain other conditions, including tumors or aneurysms.

-Positron emission tomography (PET) is a specialized radiology procedure used to examine various body tissues to identify certain conditions.
-PET may also be used to follow the progress of the treatment of certain conditions.
+A positron emission tomography (PET) scan is a type of nuclear medicine imaging test.
+It is used to examine various body tissues to identify certain conditions by looking at blood flow, metabolism, and oxygen use.
+PET scans may also be used to see how well the treatment of certain diseases is working.

 A craniotomy is the surgical removal of part of the bone from the skull to expose the brain.